souffle-lang/souffle-lang.github.io/pages/docs/relations.md

 equivalence(a, c) :- equivalence(a, b), equivalence(b, c).  // transitivity
 ```

-However, this expression of an equivalence relation would require a quadratic number of tuples to be stored.
+However, this expression of an equivalence relation may require a quadratic number of tuples in the size of the input domain.
 In Soufflé, the Eqrel data structure provides a linear representation of equivalence relations, by using a union-find based algorithm.
-Eqrel can be used by adding the `eqrel` qualifier to a relation declaration.
+The `eqrel` qualifier specifies that a relation is an equivalence relation relation and it becomes a self-computing data-structure.
+The rules for reflexivity, symmetry, and transitivity can be ommitted.

-The following example demonstrates the use of Eqrel, and is semantically equivalent to the example above.
-However, using Eqrel carries at best a quadratic speed and memory improvement over the above example.
+The following example demonstrates the use of an equivalence relation, and is semantically equivalent to the example above with the benefit of using less memory and faster execution time.
 ```
 .decl eqrel_fast(x : number, y : number) eqrel
 eqrel_fast(a,b) :- rel1(a), rel2(b).
 ```

-More details on Eqrel can be found in [this paper](https://doi.org/10.1109/PACT.2019.00015).
+More details on equivalence relation in Souffle can be found in [this paper](https://doi.org/10.1109/PACT.2019.00015).

 ### Nullaries
 Nullary relations are special relations.
 Their arity is zero, i.e., they don't have attributes.